SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Container/ContainerHeaderSample/README.md

 # ContainerHeader Sample

-This sample demonstrates how to create and customize header for container.
+This sample demonstrates how to create and customize the header for container.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/container?theme=fluent